 Entries are invited from across the UK for those aged 18 and over.
 Entrants must be amateur writers, and not selling their work on any platform.
 They should submit never-before-published stories that can be printed across DC Thomson titles without restriction.
 DC Thomson retains the right to edit.
 Submissions must be the entrant’s own work and not, in part or in entirety, AI generated or taken from any other source.
 Only one entry per person is accepted.

-Entries must be submitted online in a Word document or in PDF format with a computer-generated word count.
+Entries must include age, name and full postal address and must be submitted in a Word document or PDF with a computer generated word count.

 The submission must not be less than 1,500 words and no more than 2,000 words.
 Stories below or above the stated word count will not be accepted.